 - Or, serve on a plate with vegetables for a more traditional Meatloaf Dinner.

-These burgers freeze and reheat really well so you can make them in bulk for several easy-prep dinners later.
+Uncooked Meatloaf Burgers freeze and reheat really well so you can make them in bulk for several easy-prep dinners later.
 When served on paper plates, the blotting fork is the only dish to wash!

 * Servings: The size of each patty is flexible.
 The batch shown above was 2 lbs. and 2 eggs, divided into only 8 burgers (to match the bun package) — a bit too big!
 I usually recommend ~5 servings per pound of ground beef because that makes roughly 1/4 lb. burgers with all the extra ingredients.
 Feel free to scale the entire recipe: